mateusesm/timer/README.md

 ### Simple Timer made only with HTML, CSS and JavaScript

-Download this repository and open file index.html in your browser from your preference.
+Download this repository and open file index.html in your browser from your preference for to see the project.

 [Click here for to see the timer](https://mateusesm.github.io/timer/)